hey-car/action-pr-comment/README.md

-# actions-template
+# action-pr-comment

-Template repo for github actions
+Action for comment on PRs